jbellsey/redux-model-utils/docs/api-reference.md

   name,       // string
   selectors,  // object map; see below

-  actionMap,  // a bundle that unpacks to your action creators and atomic reducers initialState,
+  actionMap,  // an object that transforms into your action creators and atomic reducers initialState,

   //--- optional properties

-  options     // object; options for model creation
+  options     // object
 };

 // before exporting your model, run it through this transformer. see below.